top of page

 Where to Stay:

-My family stayed at The Palace, which is a Marriott luxury hotel in a great location.
+My family stayed at Palace Hotel, which is a Marriott luxury hotel in a great location.
 We were walking distance from several attractions and restaurants.
 We also drove into the city and it was fairly easy to get to (again, native Houstonian here who is used to crazy drivers and weird streets).
 All the staff at the hotel were extemely helpful!
 They also have a great breakfast buffet!!

 As always, Airbnb or VRBO are great options if you'd rather have a homey feel!